DonPedroo/ma-astro/src/data/home/home.md

         author: Vibe
       - quote: more embrace ‘sisterhood’ as young women in hip-hop
         author: Rolling Stone
+    additionalParagraph:
+      content: |-
+        We relish the opportunity to

+        collaborate with partners that want

+        to join us in our mission to elevate

+        divesity within mainstream media and

+        entertainment.
   - type: introduction
     field1: THE ELEVATED VOICE OF HIP HOP
     field2: since 1996